Furoshaa/AC-undub-and-true-analog-fusion/README.md

 # Armored Core PS1 - Undub + True Analog Patch Fusion

+## ⚠️ Important Credits

+**I have not created the undub patches nor the true analogs patches.
+I just found a way to make them both work on a single ROM.**

+- **Credit for the undub patches goes to "swosho"**
+- **Credit for the true analogs patch goes to "VanLaser"**

+---

 I wanted to be able to have Armored Core on PS1 with the undub patch as well as the true analogs patch.
 Though I have no knowledge of reverse engineering or ROM modding or whatever, but I know how to use Python and AI.
 So I made this to help me understand the structural difference between patched versions of the game compared to the normal version of it so that I could just use hexadecimal code of the files to manually mix them.

 ## Patches